NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 ## Procedure

 ### 1) Remove Duplicates
 I created a DataFrame named layoff_staging by duplicating the original DataFrame and adding a new column, row_num, which tracks the occurrence count of each row.
-As shown in the image below, the top five rows have a row_num of 2, indicating that there was a duplicate rows at a previous index for each of them.
+As Table 2 shows, the top five rows have a row_num of 2, indicating that there was a duplicate rows at a previous index for each of them.

 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_staging.jpg" alt="Alt text" width="700"/>
 	<br />
-	layoff_staging with descending row_num
+	Table 2. layoff_staging with descending row_num
 </p>

 <br />
 <br />

 I removed the duplicates from the DataFrame by removing all rows with row_num of 2 and verified that the job was done properly by checking the rows for the company 'Casper' as a reference.
-You can see that the row with row_num of 2 was successfully removed.
+You can see from Table 3(before) and Table 4(after) that the row with row_num of 2 was successfully removed.

 <br />

 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_casper.jpg" alt="Alt text" width="700"/>
 	<br />
-	Before: rows for the company 'Casper'
+	Table 3.
+Rows for Casper before removing duplicates
 </p>

 <br />